angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 };
 ```

-As for every form, we want to define a schema that holds the validation and visibility logic.
+As for every form, we define a schema that holds the validation and visibility logic.
 We mark the fields for salutation and pronoun as `hidden` when the selected gender is not `diverse`.

 Also we want both fields to be required and validated.